pulpyboy/Anyroar/README.md

 Uses raw JSON from:
 GJ_anyror_village_data.json

-No token or login required
+No CAPTCHA or login required

-No data is modified on the server — this is read-only scraping

 ✅ License
 This project is open-source under the MIT License.